Gathering Dreams

 Airlines use cookies in your browser to make you believe the prices are going up and up, and you need to book NOW to save as much as possible.

 Open a new incognito or private window between new searches, as cookies are reset and deleted between each session.
-By doing this, you will have the best chance to find cheap flights without being fooled by airlines.

 Check out more money-saving hacks to book cheap flights every time here.